 Ms. Nasri is the founder of Nasri Academy for Gifted Children.
 In this role, she has exhibited the personal qualities that made it possible for her to touch countless lives.

 Her story begins in high school.
 Ms. Nasri was the classic square peg in a round hole.
-She did not assimilate into high school at all, and she became a high school drop-out.
-As a high school drop-out in a town like Las Vegas, her prospects could have been dismal.
+She did not assimilate into high school at all and became a high school dropout.
+Her prospects could have been dismal as a high school dropout in a town like Las Vegas.
 However, she quickly finished her diploma by correspondence and ultimately obtained an impressive MBA degree.
 She was a highly gifted child who was able to overcome the obstacles in her way and become successful.
 Many, many gifted children are not so lucky.

 Ms. Nasri came to believe it was time to reform one of the most scandalous highways to prison for young minority Americans.
 That highway is our education system for gifted and talented minorities.
-The gifted and talented make up 3% to 5% of the population, but as much as 20% of the inmate population in our prisons.
+The gifted and talented make up 3% to 5% of the general population but as much as 20% of the inmate population.

 Gifted and talented students often find themselves in a boring curriculum that provides no stimulation.
-Additionally, their home lives rarely provide the intellectual stimulation they lack at school.
+Additionally, their home lives rarely offer the intellectual stimulation they lack at school.
 They are often misunderstood by teachers and abandoned by peers.
-To thrive, they need the nurturing environment Ms. Nasri provides at Nasri Academy.
+They need the nurturing environment Ms. Nasri provides at Nasri Academy to thrive.

-Her own experience as a gifted child gave her a truly special gift of empathy.
-She cares about each and every student at Nasri Academy with the same devotion she shows her own children.
-Her school provides an exceptionally high level of education to all the “square pegs."
-There is no way to know how many students' lives have changed from being on the pipeline to prison, to becoming the doctors, engineers, and teachers of tomorrow.
+Her own experience as a gifted child gave her an extraordinary gift of empathy.
+She cares about every student at Nasri Academy with the same devotion she shows her own children.
+Her school provides an exceptionally high level of education to all the "square pegs."
+There is no way to know how many students' lives have changed from being on the pipeline to prison to becoming tomorrow's doctors, engineers, and teachers.
 Ms. Nasri's altruism and empathy have led her to give generous scholarships.
-To help the school survive on its highly limited budget, she takes no salary.
-Her response always seems to be, ”well, maybe next year."
+She takes no salary to help the school survive on its highly limited budget.
+Her response always seems to be," well, maybe next year."
 She is clearly motivated by the children.

-Ms. Nasri makes a significant impression on the lives of the faculty and students alike.
-She understands and embraces the work of the psychologist Alfred Adler.
+Ms. Nasri makes a significant impression on the faculty and students' lives.
+She understands and embraces the work of psychologist Alfred Adler.
 He believed that all behavior is motivated by our desire for self-esteem.
-The students are encouraged to believe they are in a safe place where they can celebrate their intellectual gifts, not to hide them.
-The excellent faculty receives constant positive reinforcement and is inspired by Bita’s leadership by example.
+The students are encouraged to believe they are in a safe place where they can celebrate their intellectual gifts, not hide them.
+The excellent faculty receives constant positive reinforcement and is inspired by Bita's leadership by example.

-"Ms. Nasri has made an impact on our precious gifted children that could never be measured.
+"Ms. Nasri's impact on our precious gifted children can never be measured.
 She is truly a LifeChanger," said Stauffer.